chaconnewu/awesome-augmented/awesomes/awesome-ios.md

  * [GearRefreshControl](https://github.com/andreamazz/GearRefreshControl) - A custom animation for the UIRefreshControl :large_orange_diamond:
  * [NJKWebViewProgress](https://github.com/ninjinkun/NJKWebViewProgress) - A progress interface library for UIWebView.
 You can implement progress bar for your in-app browser using this module.
  * [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - A beautiful ring/circular progress view similar to Activity app on Apple Watch, written in Swift. 🔶
+ * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift. 🔶
+ * [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list :large_orange_diamond:

 ##### Alerts